Snow Globe (album): Singles

 Snow Globe, launched two singles, with the first single "Gaudete" on 28 October, a dance floor take on the on 16th century medieval Latin carol that was also a hit for Steeleye Span in 1973.
-The second single is the jubilant "Make it Wonderful".
+The second single was the jubilant "Make it Wonderful".

 Deluxe edition

 The second CD of the limited edition of Snow Globe includes an acoustic cover version of the 1980s Christmas pop hit "Stop the Cavalry" by Jona Lewie, the traditional spoken piece editorial of Yes, Virginia, there is a Santa Claus, as well as several other acoustic versions and remixes.

+Critical reception

+In a review of the album for AllMusic, David Jeffries described "Gaudete" as "[combining] Kraftwerk beats with a 16th century song, and all by way of [previous "Gaudete" performers] Steeleye Span."
+He opined that "the miracle bit is that Erasure's thoroughly modern take on the cut could warm the heart of a deep space robot, echoing into the vacuum with sequencers, sacred vocals, church bells, and not the slightest hint of cheese."
+He praised vocalist Andy Bell's performance on the song, calling it "triumphant and sincere", and on the album overall he described musician Vince Clarke's "brand of electro-pop" as "the ghosts of Christmases future, past, and present all at once, with the crispness of the MP3 age meeting bleeps and bloops that could have been on Erasure album number one (1986)."
+Jeffries went on to say that "Old [Christmas] favorites get the Erasure spin as "Silent Night" is delivered dramatically as if it was Dylan Thomas' "Do Not Go Gentle Into That Good Night", while "White Christmas" is an almost audio verite piece, covering Bell's scratchy record performance with a Pachinko bar worth of downtown Tokyo sounds.
+That's much more effort than veteran acts usually pour into a holiday album [...].